dotnetcore/CAP/docs/content/user-guide/en/cap/configuration.md

 > string, optional

 Specify the `Group` parameter to place subscribers within a separate consumer group, a concept similar to consumer groups in Kafka.
-If this parameter is not specified, the current assembly name (`DefaultGroupName`) is used as the default.
+If this parameter is not specified, CAP uses `DefaultGroupName`, which defaults to `cap.queue.` followed by the entry assembly name in lowercase.

 Subscribers with the same `Name` but set to **different** groups will all receive messages.
 Conversely, if subscribers with the same `Name` are set to the **same** group, only one will receive the message.